franleplant/nosleepjavascript-blog/content/blog/docker-essentials-for-front-end-developers/index.md

 ## Closing

-These are the basic knowledge I think every Front End developer should have as a minimum, given the fact that Docker has such a wide adoption.
+This is the basic knowledge I think every Front End developer should have as a minimum, given the fact that Docker has such a wide adoption.
 The commands are commands I use on a daily basis in my day job.